 The uDSD has 4 outputs and 1 input.
 Input is primarily (and only) through a USB-B port connection on the left side of the device.
 It’s a slightly awkward position for aesthetics as USB-B cables tend to be fairly large and rigid at the socket point so cables will stick out a bit.
 The uDSD does come with a standard USB-A to USB-B 1m cable to get you started.

 On the front, you have a fairly sturdy looking potentiometer which also doubles up as a resistance based on-/off switch for the uDSD.
-To the far right side, you have a single ended 3.5mm stereo jack output.
-In between, you have a small LED light which changes color denoting the current decoding of any track in either PCM or DSD mode.
+To the far right side, you have a single-ended 3.5mm stereo jack output.
+In between, you have a small LED light that changes color denoting the current decoding of any track in either PCM or DSD mode.

 Inside the uDSD, NuPrime has opted to use an ES9010K2M chip which cheaper than the ES9018 range, though at the time in 2015 it would have had a more cutting edge appeal and certainly have helped to keep the costs, as well as the power consumption of the uDSD that bit lower.
 Being a Sabre chip you can expect excellent volume control, a reasonably clean and clear sound and something more neutral than warm.